-A third Orbinaut appears in Sonic the Hedgehog 3's Launch Base Zone and is referenced as Pola (ポーラ) in the Japanese manual.
+A third Orbinaut appears in Sonic the Hedgehog 3's Launch Base Zone and is referenced as Pola (ポーラ).
 This version is silver-grey and spins faster when Sonic is moving, but doesn't launch its spikeballs.
 It is similar to Uni-Uni in this regard.
-Orbinauts can now be quickly defeated with Sonic's new ability, the Insta-Shield
+Orbinauts can now be quickly defeated with Sonic's new ability, the Insta-Shield.

 Sonic the Hedgehog 4

-Both types from the first Sonic game return in Sonic the Hedgehog 4.
+Both types from the first Sonic game return in Sonic the Hedgehog 4: Episode I, found in Lost Labyrinth Zone.
 The Unidus behaves and looks the same as it does in the original game.
 The Uni-Uni, however, can expand its circle of spikeballs, making it easier to attack.